conda/conda/docs/source/user-guide/tasks/use-conda-with-travis-ci.rst

 Supporting packages that do not have official builds
 ====================================================

-To support a package that does not have official Continuum builds:
+To support a package that does not have official Anaconda builds:

 #.
 Build the package yourself.